DrChainsaw/NaiveNASlib.jl/docs/src/terminology.md

 important concepts and what they mean to NaiveNASlib.
 This section is best read after the [Quick Tutorial](@ref) to make it somewhat more concrete.

+## Graph

+Since the only types of graphs NaiveNASlib cares about are directed acyclic graphs which describe the data flow through a function, the term 'graph' is often used interchangeably with terms like 'model', 'function' and 'neural network'.

+Furthermore, due to how vertices in NaiveNASlib also contain their [edges](@ref Edge), a single vertex from a graph recursively describes the whole graph.

 ## Vertex

 Vertices are the fundamental unit which NaiveNASlib works with when changing the structure of a graph.
 A vertex